WheatonCS/aGoodMystery/README.md

 published under the attribution of only 'P' might have been written by Edgar Allan Poe.
 If so, it would Poe's first published work.

+Unlike a published paper that includes but a brief summary of methods and final results, this repo endorses the call for a more systematic documentation and sharing of computational stylistic methods (c.f.
+Rudman, 2012).
+Because scholars who are new to the "computational game" are often discouraged with how to begin, we offer a straightforward series of annotated steps (and mis-steps) for preparing for and conducting a series of computational probes on a set of digitized texts.

 ## Brief Background
 I was intrigued when publisher and editor Shirrel Rhoades, formerly at the *Saturday Evening Post*,